vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change *times and laws*: and they shall be given into his hand until a time and times and the dividing of time.
 {% ct 'Daniel 7:25' %}

 The word “laws” is plural, and indeed the Sabbath commandment was not the only one that was changed.
-The Catholic Church removed the second commandment, which prohibits the worship of images, and divided the tenth commandment into two.[^2] However, it is the alteration of the fourth commandment that stands out most, because the Sabbath is the [mark of God’s authority](/posts/basics/sabbath.md#which-commandment-identifies-the-creator-god), identifying Him as the Creator.
-Naturally, this raises the question: What is the Catholic Church’s mark of authority?
+The Catholic Church removed the second commandment, which prohibits the worship of images, and divided the tenth commandment into two.[^3] However, it is the alteration of the fourth commandment that stands out most, because the Sabbath is the [mark of God’s authority](/posts/basics/sabbath.md#which-commandment-identifies-the-creator-god), identifying Him as the Creator.
+To alter it, therefore, is to directly challenge God’s authority.
+This naturally raises the following question: What is the Catholic Church’s mark of authority?

-[^2]: Incidentally, Catholicism teaches that the pope is infallible when he speaks *ex cathedra*—from his authoritative position—yet at the same time asserts that God, the Creator of all, could somehow alter His own divine law.
+[^3]: Incidentally, Catholicism teaches that the pope is infallible when he speaks *ex cathedra*—from his authoritative position—yet at the same time asserts that God, the Creator of all, could somehow alter His own divine law.
 How can this be?

 ## What is the Catholic Church’s mark of authority?